AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

 Everything before sessionStart is history.
 Everything from sessionStart forward is the current order in progress.
-The model only sees the current session's messages, so it never confuses order A details with order B.
+The model only ever sees the current session's messages, so it never confuses order A's oat milk with order B.

 Rather than trusting the LLM to maintain a running order object, the server rebuilds it from scratch every turn by replaying the session's message history.